niu-lab/PTRBC/README.md

 PTRBC
 ===============

 This clinical data analysis tool can be used to do data cleaning and predict the required transfusion volume of red blood cells in surgical patients based on machine learning methods.
+Meanwhile, this tool can process the similar classification or regression problems.
+In other words, a general prediction model can be established for the input data specified.

 Usage
 -----